astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Sets up logging programmatically (as opposed to using an `app.config` file), using the specified `logFileName` for the log and perhaps the provided log file `repository` (say, serving as a relay to PostSharp).
+Sets up logging programmatically (as opposed to using a `app.config` file), using the specified `logFileName` for the log and perhaps the provided log file `repository` (say, serving as a relay to PostSharp).